laravel/docs/localization.md

     'apples' => 'There is one apple|There are many apples',

-Then, you may then use the `trans_choice` function to retrieve the line for a given "count".
+Then, you may use the `trans_choice` function to retrieve the line for a given "count".
 In this example, since the count is greater than one, the plural form of the language line is returned:

     echo trans_choice('messages.apples', 10);